Alwin-Lin/CSEB/_pages/home.md

     - label: "<i class='fas fa-download'></i> Start now"
       url: "https://github.com/Alwin-Lin/asd-codelabs"
 excerpt: >
-  A series of code lab to inspire and prepare students for the future of cloud computing <br />
+  A series of modurlized code lab to prepare students for the future of cloud computing, and allowing newcomers with no experince to quickly get a grip on the basics of android development and more.<br />
 feature_row:
   - image_path: /assets/images/mm-customizable-feature.png
     alt: "Portable"